aws-samples/aws-greengrass-lambda-functions/functions/DockerPython/README.md

 5. Copy the generated script located in ./build to your core device and run it.
 6. Install python3.7 on your GG Core device.
 This lambda runs as root without containerization, so you should install it separately. `sudo apt install python3.7` works with apt.
 You may have to `pip install greengrasssdk`, and make sure that when you run `pip -V` the output corresponds to python 3.7

+> NOTE: This code is also compatible with python2.7.
+If the 2.7 runtime is preferred, change the function.conf line to `language = "PYTHON2_7"`.
+You'll have to install python2.7 on your GG Core device similarly to the instructions in step #6.

 7. In the AWS console, subscribe to the topics `NAME_OF_CORE/docker/logs` and `NAME_OF_CORE/docker/info`.
 Note that the name of the core is the name of the group concatenated with "_Core"
 8. Run the python script in the utils directory of this repository to allow shadow syncing.
 ```